What are your favorite violinist anecdotes?

 Million dollar trio, found this bit on another forum:

-The version I've heard about two famous violinists in a restaurant was that the two violinists were Kreisler and Heifetz.
-The maitre d' brought over an envelope addressed to "The Greatest Violinist in the World", explained it was from a lady who had just left, and after a moment's thought carefully placed it exactly halfway between the two gentlemen.
+The version I've heard about two famous violinists in a restaurant was that they were Kreisler and Heifetz.
+The maitre d' brought over to their table an envelope addressed to "The Greatest Violinist in the World", explained it was from a lady who had just left, and after a moment's thought carefully placed it exactly halfway between the two gentlemen.

 One I heard about Arthur Grumiaux.
 The great man was at a concert in which a young lion of the fingerboard and bow gave a spectacular rendering of Paganini's 1st VC.
 When the tumultuous applause died away Grumiaux turned to his companion and remarked, “Very impressive, but can he play Mozart?”